Willieku123/Metal-Sphere-and-Enclosed-Charge/README.md

 # Metal-Sphere-and-Enclosed-Charge
-Made by our only, holy and almighty chairman CKB and Willie Ku
+Made by CKB and Willie Ku